dcxSt/computational_methods_phys512/pset03/README.md

 **Bonus:** I used an RK4 integrator to solve [this](https://editor.p5js.org/dcxSt/sketches/VyBm8dgZ_) toy newtonian n-body planitary system in P5 JS.
 You can play around with it by initiating mass objects with `Mass(x,y,vx,vy,mass)` in the `setup` function!

-You can find the code for this question in `rk4.py`.

 # Problem 2

+The code for this problem is in `u238decay.py`

 *(a) Write a program to solve for the decay products of U238 (refer to slides for the decay chain).
 You can use the ODE solver from scipy, but you’ll need to set the problem up properly.
 Please make sure to include all the decay prodcuts in the chain.
 Assume you start from a sample of pure U238 (in nature, this sort of separation happens chemically when rocks are formed).
 Which solver would you use for this problem?*